 It's a cliché, but good people can be your most valuable asset.
-They bring knowledge, experience, enthusiasm, desire and commitment to the mix, while employing the wrong person can prove disruptive and costly.
+A great hire will bring knowledge, experience, enthusiasm, desire and commitment to the role - while employing the wrong person can prove disruptive and costly.

 Only take on staff if there's a genuine business need and other options (such as temporary staff) aren't viable.

 Job descriptions and person specs

 Begin by deciding on a job title and writing a job description, which details the contribution the role - not the person - must make to your business.
 List main tasks, responsibilities and objectives, as well as wages, hours, location and basis (ie full time, part time, fixed term or temporary).

 Now write a person specification, focusing purely on the job's requirements.
 Include knowledge, skills and qualifications - both essential and desirable.
 During recruitment, you can't discriminate on grounds of race, gender, marital status, sexual orientation, age, disability, religion or belief.